nricciardi/nmd/README.md

 This file can be called as you want with `nmd` extension.

-### Structured project mode
+### Collections

-A structured projects contain multiples files.
-In particular, each file should contain an argument.
+A structured projects contain multiples files, called **document**.
+In particular, each file contains an argument, i.e. the argument name is infered by headind 1 of the document.

+Documents can be orchestred using the `nmd.js` file.
+In particular, there is a set of attributes can be inserted in the configuration:

 ## Syntax overview